-With a Midland self-directed IRA, exchange-traded investments can be made through a broker or dealer, as long as the dealer/broker accept third-party brokerage accounts.
-Midland IRA allows investors the control of choosing their own investments.
+With a Midland self-directed IRA, you can invest in futures and forex investments.
+You use a broker or dealer for these investments as long as they accept third-party brokerage accounts.
+Midland gives investors the control to choose their investments.

-Watch a brief introduction video below on the process of investing in futures and forex using a self-directed IRA.
+The video below shows the process of investing in futures and forex using a self-directed IRA.

 Watch this video to learn about investing in Futures & Forex using